MURHAF-ELMASRI/ELAIZG-CITY-INTRO/README.md

 # ELAIZG-CITY-TOUR
-Basic web page as TOUR for you to elazig city in turkey this is a school project
+Basic web page as TOUR for you to elazig city in turkey<br>
+this is a school project
 Used Technology:
 -html